Emma's Organic Dairy

 Do you use antibiotics?

 NO. We have been antibiotic free here for 8 years and are very proud of it!
 It took about 20 years of good breeding from our girls to be able to be free of problems with things like mastitis to achieve antibiotic free status.
 It also took confidence to let the cows grow immunity without interfering first.
-In the organic sector we are allowed to use quick acting antibiotics reactively if we feel necessary.
+In the organic sector antibiotic use is permitted but it is reccommended to use less aggressive antibiotics and the withdrawal period must be doubled, any treatment must be reactive and not preventative.

 Do you use grains in the cows feed?